Lachie1011/nvim/README.md

 # nvim
 Yeah I use neovim btw

+Just cp the init.lua into ~/.config/nvim/